Can Modi-Shah work their magic in the 2020 polls

 All eyes would be on Delhi elections 2020 as it is likely to turn into a Modi vs Kejriwal duel like in the Lok Sabha polls where it was wiped out.

-While the BJP will focus on expanding its existing 30% vote share in Delhi to upstage Arvind Kejriwal, the AAP government is betting big on its track record
+While the BJP will focus on expanding its existing 30 per cent vote share in Delhi to upstage Arvind Kejriwal, the AAP government is betting big on its track record.

 The Kejriwal-led-party, which won 67 of the 70 seats in 2015, will fight this election in collaboration with election strategist Prashant Kishor's consultancy firm I-PAC.